Everything you need to know about canyoning in Dalat, Vietnam.

 The moment we met our friendly guides Tony and Dragon the fear started to subside.
 They were good-natured and confident in their skills and experience.
 They gave us a detailed breakdown on what we would encounter during the day as we took the short car ride up to our destination.

-On the ride we spent some time chatting and quizzing them about their five years guiding in the area and all we needed to know about canyoning in Dalat.
+On the ride, we spent some time chatting and quizzing them about their five years of guiding in the area and all we needed to know about canyoning in Dalat.

 Upon reaching the trailhead Tony and Dragon handed out our equipment so we could inspect it.
 Everything was new and from reputable brands.